 Investing for the future of our participants is a long-term commitment and investment of the System's assets demand constant attention and specialized expertise.
-Member and employer contributions totaled \$1.7 billion in 2019, and the System paid \$2.8 billion in retirement benefits during the year.
+Member and employer contributions totaled \$1.8 billion in 2020, and the System paid \$2.9 billion in retirement benefits during the year.
 The difference between contributions and benefits paid was funded through the System's investments, emphasizing the importance of conscientious attention to investment policies.
 The Board of Trustees and staff continue to establish and operate under governing policies, which are founded upon sound fundamental investment principles.
 These policies focus on developing investment strategies, which preserve the long-term value of the pension trust fund while producing the resources needed to meet the System's future benefit obligations.
 To that end, the System continues to evaluate opportunities to diversify its overall investment portfolio to minimize risk and maximize investment returns.

-PERS funding and sustainability have been the focus of attention over the past several years, in part due to an increase in the total contribution rate from 17.0 percent in 2005 to 26.4 percent today.
-In order to provide stability and predictability in the budgeting process while also improving the overall funded status of the plan, the Board voted at its June 2018 meeting, to increase the employer contribution rate from 15.75 percent to 17.40 percent effective July 1, 2019.
-Based on current assumptions, and with an employer contribution rate of 17.40 percent, the results of the 2019 projection study show that the plan will have a funded ratio of 83.2 percent in 2047.
-In determining whether increases or decreases are needed in the contribution rate, the revised funding policy uses a signal light approach requiring clear reporting and risk analysis of the following metrics: funded ratio, cash flow as a percentage of assets, and actuarially determined contribution.
-If any one of the metrics moves to the red signal light status in conjunction with the annual valuation report and projection report, the actuary will determine and recommend to the Board an employer contribution rate increase sufficient to move all three metrics back into the green signal light status.
+PERS funding and sustainability have been the focus of attention over the past several years, in part due to increases in the total contribution rate from 17.0 percent in 2005 to 26.4 percent today.
+Based on its funding policy and on the recommendation of the Board's actuarial consultants, the Board voted at its June 2018 meeting to increase the employer contribution rate from 15.75 percent to 17.40 percent effective July 1, 2019.
+Using the employer contribution rate of 17.40 percent, the results of the 2020 projection study show that the plan will have a funded ratio of 67.6 percent in 2047.

+In determining whether changes to the contribution rate are needed, the Board's funding policy uses a signal light approach requiring clear reporting and risk analysis of the following metrics: funded ratio, cash flow as a percentage of assets, and the PERS' fixed contribution rate as compared to the actuarially determined contribution rate.
+If any of the metrics moves to the red signal light status in conjunction with the annual valuation and projection reports, the actuary will determine and recommend to the Board an employer contribution rate increase sufficient to move all three metrics back into the green signal light status.

 The System continues to emphasize customer service as a high-priority initiative.
-In keeping with the System's mission statement, our focus on customer service mandates the continuous evaluation of new initiatives that will improve overall services.
-Intertwined with our commitment to quality pension services is our dedication to designing and implementing cost management measures to efficiently and effectively provide pension benefits to all participants.
+In keeping with the System's mission statement, our focus on customer service mandates that we have sufficient resources to maintain a consistent, high quality level of service while continuing to evaluate new initiatives to improve overall services, all within a highly secure environment.
+Intertwined with our commitment to providing quality pension services is our dedication to effective cost management practices.

 As always, we are conscientious in our efforts to contain costs and take the responsibility of fiduciary trust seriously.

-With over 335,000 participants in the System in 2019, PERS is positioning itself to meet the needs of a changing public employee and retiree population.
-The projected ratio of retirees to active employees will increase dramatically over the next 10 years.
-In 2019, the System provided benefits for more than 110,000 retirees and there were another 65,000, or 43 percent of active members who would be eligible to retire within 10 years.
-Plans are being made today to meet the needs of this changing population and enhance those areas that support the System's ability to provide responsive, accessible, and quality service at the lowest possible cost.
-It is widely accepted that the System's pension benefit help stimulate the local economies as retirees purchase goods and services, increasing profits and wages in the private sector, and raising revenue from taxes and fees in the public sector.
+With over 340,000 participants in the System in 2020, PERS is positioning itself to meet the needs of a changing public employee and retiree population.
+The projected ratio of retirees to active employees will increase over the next 10 years.
+In 2020, the System provided benefits for more than 112,000 retirees with another 67,000, or 44 percent of active members eligible to retire within 10 years.
+Plans are being made today to meet the needs of this changing population and enhance areas that support the System's ability to provide responsive, accessible, and quality service at the lowest possible cost.
+It is widely accepted that the System's pension benefit helps stimulate the local economies as retirees purchase goods and services, increasing profits and wages in the private sector and raising public sector revenues through taxes and fees.